Replicate Weights for Variance Estimation in Python

 Next Steps

 With your replicate weights created and adjusted, you’re ready to compute estimates with proper variance estimation.
-Continue to the Estimation tutorial to learn how to use these weights.
+Continue to the estimation tutorial.

 Fay, R. E. (1989).
 Theory and application of replicate weighting for variance calculations.
 Proceedings of the Survey Research Methods Section, American Statistical Association, 212–217.